-that perfectly captures what you were put on Earth to do (with a little help from my favorite fairy tale)
+that perfectly captures what you were put on Earth to do (with a little help from Sleeping Beauty)

 "Mission" is another word for your purpose.
 A "mission statement" is a tidy way to summarize it.
 That's what we're working on today: crafting a mission statement that gets at the heart of why you do what you do.